 section, full of useful information about how to get here and how to get from points A to B and everywhere in between.
 For cheap travel and money-saving tips, read on!

 One of New York City's greatest modern traditions, Restaurant Week allows locals and tourists alike to sample the fare of the city's many amazing eateries at great savings.
 From prix fixe lunch menus for $25 a person to sumptuous dinners for $38, Restaurant Week is an irresistible way to explore the culinary map of the Big Apple!
-(Notes: not available in conjunction with any other offers, not all restaurants offer both lunch and dinner prix fixe menus, restaurant week menus are not available on Saturdays or Sunday.)
+(Notes: not available in conjunction with any other offers, not all restaurants offer both lunch and dinner prix fixe menus, restaurant week menus are not available on Saturdays or Sunday.
+NYC Restaurant Week happens twice a year in winter and summer.
+Deals are not valid outside of those two weeks.)

 Looking for New York dining deals?
 Stretch your food dollars even further with our long list of cheap eats, places you'll get your fill and have a great meal.